- Highs: Affordable fixed transaction rate of 1.95%. No other ongoing costs to worry about.

 Affordable fixed transaction fee

 Like its competitors iZettle and Payleven, there are no ongoing or monthly fees with SumUp – you only pay a flat rate of 1.95% per transaction.
-Its Air card reader costs
+The recommended retail price for its Air card reader is £59 excl.
+VAT.

 Who is SumUp suitable for?